-French vaccines chief eyes return to normal life by Summer | Health
+French vaccines chief eyes return to normal life by summer | Health

 French vaccination chief Alain Fischer said on Monday he expects the country to return to some kind of "normal" living conditions by summer or autumn thanks to an acceleration of the COVID-19 vaccination campaign.

+Fischer also told BFM Television the army would be involved in plans to speed the vaccination campaign and that France was still able to stick to its vaccination targets despite setbacks on the AstraZeneca vaccine.
+"It will take some time for life to return to normal," he said.
+"For the most vulnerable people, we should not be far from the target by May.
+For a return to normal, this is Summer-Autumn."

+The French health ministry said on Sunday 6,191,666 people had received a first COVID-19 vaccine shot since the beginning of the vaccination campaign in the country.
+This accounted for 9.2% of the total population and 11.8% of the adult population.

-Fischer also told BFM Television that Sunday's unauthorised carnival in Marseille in southern France was "totally irresponsible" as it was bound to increase the number of COVID infections and of patients in hospitals.
+Fischer also said that Sunday's unauthorized carnival in Marseille in southern France was "totally irresponsible" as it was bound to increase the number of COVID infections and patients in hospitals.
+It, however "reflects some exasperation among the population" he added.

+Nearly a third of French people entered a month-long lockdown on Saturday with much-expressing fatigue and confusion over the latest set of restrictions aimed at containing the spread of the highly contagious coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)